Alaska Personal Representative Bond: A Comprehensive Guide

 Alaska Statute 13.16.260 requires the personal representative to estimate the estate’s total assets and income to be generated over the year.
 The bond amount must be equal to this estimation.
 Additionally, the same statute grants the court the authority to increase the required amount if the estimation is off or reduce it if the personal representative deposits any assets with a domestic financial institution.

-What are the Underwriting Requirments for the Alaska Personal Representative Bond?
+What are the Underwriting Requirements for the Alaska Personal Representative Bond?

 Most surety companies will examine the following factors when determining eligibility for the Alaska Personal Representative bond: